DowDuPont CEO favors short-term R&D

-Breen said that he looked to scale back ambitious projects as soon as he was put in charge at DuPont.
-“When I got to the company, we killed almost all of the moonshot projects,” he said.
-“And, by the way, the moonshots cost money.
+Breen said that he scaled back ambitious projects as soon as he was in charge at DuPont.
+“When I got to the company, we killed almost all of what I’d call the moonshot projects,” he said.
+“And, by the way, the moonshots cost the most money.
 I didn’t feel comfortable with most of them.”

 “We have gone to a very disciplined look at our innovation pipeline,” Breen said.